jeevanchaps/jeevanchaps.github.io/_pages/about.md

 Apart from his main research, he also focuses on developing new models and tools in NLP for resource poor language like Nepali.
 He completed his Bachelors degree from [Tribhuvan University, Institute of Science and Technology](https://www.tuiost.edu.np/) in Computer Science and Information Technology.

-During his free time, he is interested in outdoor activities like Soccer, Hiking and Travelling.
+During his free time, he is interested in outdoor activities like Soccer ⚽, Hiking 🥾 , Fishing 🎣 and Camping 🏕️.